jcarlosorte/TFG/README.md

 However, the classification of MIL objects presents challenges today, since the identification of objects is not exact and erroneous representations (noisy) or even incorrect labels can be collected.
 In critical systems such as autonomous driving, biometric surveys and others, these errors can be catastrophic.

-In this project (TFG) the development of a library of noise cleaning techniques for MIL written in Python is proposed.
-There are no proposals of this nature even in the specialized literature, so this project (TFG) includes a research aspect.
+In this project, the development of a library of noise cleaning techniques for MIL written in Python is proposed.
+There are no proposals of this nature even in the specialized literature, so this project includes a research aspect.

 Overview